Trolley Optimisation for Loading Printed Circuit Board Components: Trolley optimisation is an NP-complete problem

-Next, we provide the proof for NP-completeness of the TOP. \begin{theorem} The trolley optimisation is an NP-complete problem. \end{theorem} \begin{proof} A problem `A' is an NP-complete if there exists a known NP-complete problem `B', such that `B' can be reduced to `A'.
-We know that the bin packing problem is a well known NP-complete problem [\cite{BPP}].
+Next, we provide the proof for NP-completeness of the TOP. \begin{theorem} The trolley optimisation is an NP-complete problem. \end{theorem}

+\begin{proof} A problem `A' is an NP-complete if there exists a known NP-complete problem `B', such that `B' can be reduced to `A'.
+We know that the bin packing problem is a well-known NP-complete problem [\cite{BPP}].
 So, to prove the NP-completeness of the TOP, we reduce the BPP to the TOP.
 Let's recall the decision version of the BPP: We are given a set $\sigma = \lbrace 1,2,..,c,..,C\rbrace$ of items where each item $c$ has size $s_c$ and a set $\tau = \lbrace 1,2,..,t,..,T\rbrace$ of bins of a fixed size of $N$.
 Decide if items can be packed in less than or equal to $k$ number of bins.
-Now suppose $v_p = k$, i.e., each PCB $p$ can use all the available trolleys, then the TOP becomes equivalent to the BPP.
+Now suppose $v_p = k$, i.e., each PCB $p$ can use all the available trolleys, and then the TOP becomes equivalent to the BPP.
 Thus, a set of components $\sigma$ required to build a set of PCBs $\rho$ can be loaded on $k$ trolleys \textit{if and only if} components can be packed in $k \in \mathbb{Z^+}$ trolleys. \end{proof} Hence, the theorem is proved.